Wills | Trusts | Probate

 What is a Health Care Directive?

 The health care directive is effective when you are unable to communicate a decision about your own healthcare.
 In it, you may designate a health care agent to make decisions on your behalf.
 You may also direct the type of care that you want and do not want, where you would like to have care administered, and who you would like to administer care.
 You may express your wishes about organ donation or burial or cremation.
 You may also designate a health care agent to make decisions on your behalf.
-Typically clients name a spouse as their health care agent.

 The information you obtain at this site is not, nor is it intended to be, legal advice.